elmuffo/jellyfin-auto-chapter-skip/README.md

 Tested on [Jellyfin Web](https://github.com/jellyfin/jellyfin-web), [Jellyfin Android TV](https://github.com/jellyfin/jellyfin-androidtv) and [Jellyfin Android](https://github.com/jellyfin/jellyfin-android) clients

+## Features

+* Automatically skip 1 or more chapters in series with a name matching a regular expression
+* Allows the user to manually seek backwards on a video to watch a previously skipped chapter, the plugin will only resume skipping chapters after playback returns to a previously unwatched position
+* Stops video playback if all remaining chapters are to be skipped

 ## Installation

 Add a new plugin repository to Jellyfin and use https://github.com/elmuffo/jellyfin-auto-chapter-skip/blob/master/manifest.json for the Repository URL, then install Auto Chapter Skip on the Catalog tab and restart Jellyfin to complete the process